jaydeebee/lazy_connection_pool/README.md

 A lazy connection pooler for Ruby.

-This gem is meant to provide functionality similar to [connection_pool](http://github.com/mperham/connection_pool), with the additional feature that connections will be lazily created, as need arises.
-It is not meant to be a drop-in replacement.
+This gem is meant to provide functionality similar to Mike Perham's lovely [connection_pool](http://github.com/mperham/connection_pool), with the twist that connections will be lazily created whenever there's a shortage in the pool.
+It is not, however, meant to be a drop-in replacement for that library.

-I've tested this lightly under CRuby 1.9.3 and JRuby 1.7.10, and it doesn't appear to deadlock or step on itself.
+I've tested this lightly under CRuby 1.9.3 and JRuby 1.7.10, and it doesn't appear to deadlock or step on itself, even when running hundreds of threads battling for a handful of connections.
 But my testing should hardly be a promise that it's bug-free, or even functional.

 Usage